What is codependency?

 It commonly feels that they are rescuing the person from something or someone.

 When the codependent feels that the other does not respond as they wish, they become depressed and frustrated and start trying more fervently to control the other.
 Helping others mistakenly leads them to believe that they need them and that is why they will never abandon them, even if this leads them to suffer bad treatment, humiliation, and even physical violence.

 Some symptoms of codependency can be:

-- having a controlling behavior
+- having a controlling or manipulative behavior

 - being a perfectionist

 - exaggerated addiction to watching the lives of others.

 It is difficult for the codependent to move away from a sick relationship, however terrible and insane it may be since it confuses that obsession with immense love.
 To initiate the recovery process, it is essential to accept this condition in our life.
 Later, we act to change the way we live and thus not re-generate codependence in other people or future relationships.

 Recovery is simple, possibly not easy, but simple.
 Every individual’s solution and basis are in these six words: EVERY PERSON IS RESPONSIBLE FOR THEMSELVES.
 We need to detach from others, allow others to be as they are, have their own experiences, and learn to be responsible and mature.
 Break free!
 Do not try to change something that you cannot and should not, because life is individual and we must all stumble to learn and become strong.
 Live your own life, you have the responsibility to solve your problems, identify your needs, and meet them.